malidukica/complang/20200227_Javascript/workshop.md

 - [Classroom Coding With Professor Frisby](https://www.youtube.com/watch?v=h_tkIpwbsxY "Classroom Coding With Professor Frisby")
 - [Fantasy Land series by Tom Harding](http://www.tomharding.me/fantasy-land/ "Fantasy Land")

+To follow through this workshop, you need the latest Node.js installed.
+Clone this repository and run `npm install` in `202002227` folder.

 # ADT in Javascript

 Functional programming is all about functions (right?).